Exchange Settlement Account System (ESAS) access review

 Summary of themes from the first consultation

-Feedback to our first consultation was largely positive, with 2 significant issues raised around:
+Feedback to our first consultation was largely positive towards our intention to broaden access, with feedback raised including:

 • clarification on how the policy would balance objectives around innovation and competition relating to requirements for integrity and reliability.